top of page

 samar.png

 Associate Medical Director and Director of Admissions at the Austen Riggs Center.
 Samar is a certified board psychiatrist and a psychoanalyst.
 She has particular interest and experience in the study of groups and social systems as it pertains to organizational life and the application of group relation theories to leadership development.
-She has directed three residential conferences sponsored by the Center for the study of Groups and Social Systems (CSGSS) and worked as a leadership consultant and executive coach at the International Management and Development school IMD in Switzerland and Copenhagen Business School, Denmark.
+She has directed three residential conferences sponsored by the Center for the study of Groups and Social Systems (CSGSS), and a virtual group relations conference for psychoanalysts sponsored by GREX.
+She has also worked as a leadership consultant and executive coach at the International Management and Development school IMD in Switzerland and Copenhagen Business School, Denmark.

 Administration